l1aF-2027/Vanillanet-On-Shipnets-Detection/README.md

    - **Evaluation Metrics**: Accuracy and F1-score are used to assess performance.

 ## Results and Future Work
-After training the VanillaNet model on the dataset, we evaluate its performance using accuracy and F1-score.
+After training the VanillaNet, ResNet50 and MobileNet model on the same dataset, we evaluate its performance using accuracy and F1-score (all can see in `Slide and report/VanillaNet_BaoCao.pdf`).
 Further improvements can include:
 - **Fine-tuning hyperparameters** such as learning rate and batch size.
 - **Experimenting with different VanillaNet variants** to optimize for ship detection.
 - **Applying post-processing techniques** to refine predictions.